-In order to keep key stakeholders informed of the energy management efforts at JIBC, the following communication methods are currently used:
+The following communication methods currently used to keep key stakeholders informed of the energy management efforts at JIBC include:

-- Quarterly facility meetings energy projects are discussed and energy performance from utility monitoring reports reviewed with operators and management; - Quarterly Energy Management reporting results from ongoing energy management projects are reviewed and future potential projects discussed.
+- Quarterly facility meetings energy projects are discussed, and energy performance from utility monitoring reports reviewed with operators and management; and - Quarterly energy management reporting results from ongoing energy management projects are reviewed, and future potential projects are discussed.

-Currently the greater community of staff and students of JIBC have little exposure to the energy management efforts that supports campuses to run efficiently.
+Currently, the greater community of staff and students of JIBC have little exposure to the energy management efforts that support campuses to run efficiently.

-In upcoming fiscal years, JIBC will expand methods of communication with the community of staff and students at JIBC campuses, by way of the following methods:
+In upcoming fiscal years, JIBC will expand methods of communication with the community of staff and students at JIBC campuses by way of the following methods:

-- 2020/21 Energy management reporting on utility usage will be shared with senior management. - 2021/22 Energy management reporting on utility usage will be published in JIBC News on a quarterly basis.
+- 2020/21 Energy management reporting on utility usage will be shared with senior management; and - 2021/22 Energy management reporting on utility usage will be published in JIBC News (Just in Time) quarterly.